-- oversight of

-- o soil excavation and grading;

-- o placement of clean soil cap materials;

-- o seeding of soil cap areas; and

-- o potential transportation off-site of excavated materials.

-- subsurface soil sampling from excavations (if impacted material is encountered);
+- oversight of - o soil excavation and grading; and - o potential transportation off-site of excavated materials. - subsurface soil sampling from excavations (if impacted material is encountered);

 This HASP establishes mandatory safety procedures and personal protection standards pursuant to the Occupational Safety and Health Administration (OSHA) regulations 29 Code of Federal Regulations (CFR) 1910.120.
 The HASP applies to all Stantec personnel conducting any site work, as defined in 29 CFR 1910.120(a).
 All personnel involved in the mentioned activities must familiarize themselves with this HASP, comply with its requirements and have completed the required health and safety training and medical surveillance program participation pursuant to 29 CFR 1910.120 prior to beginning any work on site.